Ganburu/Cyber-Portfolio/README.md

 ![image](https://github.com/Ganburu/Cybersecurity-Portfolio/assets/162606791/1b596b48-b65f-455f-a1bc-17aa26d70620)

 What is the hostname of the infected Windows client?
+There isn't any Dynamic Host Configuration Protocol (DHCP) traffic when filtering.
+So the host name will have to found through anthoer filtering string called NetBIOS Name Service (NBNS) traffic.

 ![image](https://github.com/Ganburu/Cybersecurity-Portfolio/assets/162606791/4e5330d2-2b8a-483e-b8cc-24556901a29f)